 ‘Something of mine will or has been taken; something important.’

 ‘Oh?’
-Salazar raised an eyebrow in a very familiar fashion.
+Salazar raised an eyebrow at him.
 ‘I thought everything you possessed was down here cluttering up my study?’

 ‘So did I… Maybe it’s just a turn of phrase.’

 ‘Maybe they intend to take something you can’t hide or protect even with warning and time to prepare.
 A person, perhaps?’

 Who would I even miss?
 They can’t choose another champion, that wouldn’t work.

 ‘The only person they could take is my godfather,’ Harry said.
 ‘If they find him, then being party to the tournament is the least of his worries, or mine, probably.’